What Causes the Ringing Sound in My Ears?

 How Can I Stop the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text HearGuard Hearing Care in San Antonio at 210-880-2153 to make an appointment with our hearing aid specialist today.
+Call or text HearGuard Mobile Hearing Care in San Antonio, TX, and surrounding Hill Country to make an appointment with our hearing aid specialist today.

 Is There a Cure for Tinnitus?